brandonhenness/SBCTC.InventoryUpdater/README.md

 # SBCTC Inventory Updater

-This PowerShell script updates SharePoint list items based on inventory data from a CSV file.
-It maps CSV columns to SharePoint fields using a configuration file and handles date conversions, updating only the fields that have changed.
+This PowerShell script is designed for the State Board for Community and Technical Colleges (SBCTC) to update SharePoint list items based on inventory data from a CSV file.
+The script uses a configuration file to map CSV columns to SharePoint fields, handle date conversions, and update only the fields that have changed.
+Detailed logging is provided to track the script's execution and any errors encountered.

 ## Features